DvirArazi/Neo-Chess/README.md

 ## Features
 The app includes:
+* Sign in with Google for safe authentication, the site remembers the user for future sessions
 * Online play via game requests and friend invitations
 * Local over the board play
 * Casual and Rated options, with the Elo rating system